downingbots/ALSET/README.md

     - Logitech gamepad

 The code started with the Jetson Notebook tutorial on Obstacle avoidance, but was changed significantly.
-The Notebook tutorials barely ran on my Jetson with the wifi conn ectivity from my working area.
+The Notebook tutorials barely ran on my Jetson with the wifi connectivity from my working area.
 The tutorials were replaced with:

     - The Logitech joystick controls the robot directly
     - The camera is streamed using much lower overhead video webserver for teleoperation.